PaulAvery/node-object-listener/README.md

 //child1 now listens in on the roots `some.property.chain` property,
 //child2 listens in on changes to the roots `some.other.property`
 ```

+### .data
+The listeners current data.
+This uses a getter function to return a clone of the current data.
+Therefore, accessing this property is slightly costly.
+But you may modify the returned data without any problems, and be sure you dont mess up the internal state of the listener.

 ### Listener.defer(path: string)
 Static utility method, allows you to define a path before you received a listener to create a child from.